-	Organizational leaders are struggling to find the right solutions.
+Organizational leaders are struggling because of the impact of Covid-19.
 Our challenges aren’t just health and safety.
 Many of our people are suffering from mental health problems.

 Today, more than ever, leaders need to enroll the support of everyone in the organization.
 Leaders must use every resource available to the organization and bring together the wisdom of everyone.

 We need to support, inspire, and equip our leaders.

 I don’t know the “right” solutions to our challenges today.
 But I can contribute what I know to help understand leadership in times of crisis.

 Though I will no longer facilitate a live workshop for leaders, I still want to help.